 Because bots are predominantly text based, how they use language—and even how they’re named—can influence users’ perceptions of their personality, role, and capability.
 This might seem surprising given that users should know they’re interacting with a mere program.
 However, early research has shown that a bot’s personality changes how users interact with it.
 Even if a bot can effectively accomplish a user’s tasks, people won’t adopt it if they find it boring.
 The bot’s language should be casual, accessible, friendly, and fun.
 Bots should expect users to test their abilities and respond accordingly.

 But too much personality might not be a good thing, either.
-According to Slack, “a little goes a long way.’’8 Done right, bots can accentuate a company’s brand and enhance culture. //6.
+According to Slack, “a little goes a long way.’’8 Done right, bots can accentuate a company’s brand or communicate a company culture (such as playfulness). //6.
 Peggy: What do you mean by “enhance culture”?//

 Bots Should Do No Harm